There is a famous saying, “There is no business like show business.”

 Known for her witty one-liner and double entendres, Mae West stars in this movie in which she provides the story, screenplay, and dialogue.

-In order to get out of a messy situation, Tira in search of money agrees an offer to put her head into a lion’s mouth.
-The offer was in New York and was a sell out attraction.
+To get out of a messy situation, Tira, in search of money, agrees to an offer to put her head into a lion’s mouth.
+The proposal was in New York and was a sell-out attraction.
 She attracted a lot of rich men.

-A harbinger previously predicted her man of future to be a rich guy with black hair.
-In search of this, she did socialise with a lot of men, while specifically going into the details as specified by the fortune teller.
-Receiving presents through social gathering from rich men was a common norm.
+A harbinger previously predicted her man of the future to be a rich guy with black hair.
+In search of this, she did socialise with men while explicitly going into the details specified by the fortune teller.
+Receiving presents through social gatherings from rich men was an everyday norm.

-Jack Clayton played by Cary Grant tries to untie the infatuation of his friend with Tira.
-His friend was in a relationship and to stop further embarrassment, Jack takes up the role to convince Tira to stop entertaining his friend.
-Along the way, Jack gets fascinated by Tira’s charm and in turn Tira feels she has found her man.
+Jack Clayton, played by Cary Grant, tries to untie the infatuation of his friend with Tira.
+His friend was in a relationship, and to stop further embarrassment, Jack takes up convincing Tira to stop entertaining his friend.
+Along the way, Jack gets fascinated by Tira’s charm, and in turn, Tira feels she has found her man.

-Tira, her show business career made acquaintance with a lot of men, one such hopeless guy is Slick Wiley.
-He used to live on Tira’s money and never liked the fact of Tira getting close with rich men.
-When Jack and Tira decide to get married, Slick plays an evil trick on Jack claiming Tira was already married to him.
+In her show business career, Tira made acquaintance with a lot of men; one such hopeless guy is Slick Wiley.
+He used to live on Tira’s money and never liked Tira getting close with rich men.
+When Jack and Tira decide to get married, Slick plays an evil trick on Jack’s claim that Tira was already married.
 The marriage is cancelled.

 To get someone you love, one needs to fight certain circumstances.
-Tira acts as her own attorney in court over a breach of promise suit.
-She questions the men from her past in order to prove her innocence.
-Mis understanding is cleared and finally all hurdles are cleared.
+Tira acts as her attorney in court over a breach of promise suit.
+She questions the men from her past to prove her innocence.
+Misunderstanding is cleared, and finally, all hurdles are cleared.